protocol/launchpad/content/en/courses/other/_index.md

 ---
-title: "Working with IPLD structures"
+title: "Working with IPLD structures vamos un poco más largo"
 description: "Use libp2p-go to create to a libp2p node"
 draft: false
 weight: 312